 I made this for an 89 year old’s December birthday.
 Went down well, I can tell you!

-Bio – Rosie Slosek runs One Man Band Accounting, supporting one man bands in the UK with hassle and fear-free accounts mentoring, with a home made brownie for every client.
+Bio – Rosie Slosek runs The Money Haven, supporting one man bands in the UK with hassle and fear-free accounts mentoring, with a home made brownie for every client.
 She is passionate about cake being an important part of self motivation.
-Start your week well and sign up for her free Accountability email every Monday morning at 8am.